-Bal Gandharva, born as Narayan Shripad Rajhans (26 June 1888 – 15 July 1967) was the undisputed king of Marathi musicals and theatre.
+Bal Gandharva (26 June 1888 – 15 July 1967) was the undisputed king of Marathi musicals and theatre.
+He was born as Narayan Shripad Rajhans in the Nagthane village of Palus taluka, located in the Sangli district of Maharashtra.
 Even though women had started to work in theatre as early as the 1870s, the trend of celebrated female characters being played by men had continued till the early 1930s.
 Bal Gandharva played the role of women in over 27 original plays & 5000 stage shows (a period spanning over 40 years!)

 Music was an essential part of Narayan’s childhood : his father Shripadrao, loved singing and played sitar for pleasure.
 It was his daily routine to sing bhoopalis (Marathi devotional songs) accompanied by the melodious tunes of his sitar early in the morning.
 Moreover, Narayan’s mother Annapurnabai, and aunt Haribai, were into singing what were known as “women’s songs” that were popular in the late 19th century.